Aerobic anoxygenic phototrophic bacteria: Isolation, enrichment, and maintenance

-Limiting Growth Factors
+Limiting growth factors

 Compared to most other bacteria in their natural environment, AAPB have a relatively large predation pressure, resulting in high growth rates which balance out the high level of grazing they experience.
 The removal of predators and this grazing pressure results in a large increase in AAP relative to the other bacteria in the environment.
 Additionally, phosphorus has been identified as a common limiting factor in AAPB growth, which has been shown to sometimes be a stronger limiting factor to AABP growth than predation.
 Light availability has also been shown to be a factor that stimulates AAPB population growth.
 One effect light has on AAP that has been linked to increased growth is that it has been shown to increase the membrane potential of the bacteria.
 Increased light exposure has also been shown to extenuate the growth rate increase caused by removal of predators and the amendment of phosphorus levels.